chittemvasanthkumar/control-systems-matlab/README.md

-# control-systems-matlab
-Modeling and Stability Analysis of Control Systems using MATLAB
 # Control Systems Modeling and Stability Analysis using MATLAB

 This project demonstrates modeling and analysis of linear time-invariant (LTI) control systems using MATLAB.